konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 * "{{ git_short_sha }}" -> The git sha reduced to 7 characters
 * "{{ digest_sha }}" -> The image digest of the respective component

+This task also supports *singleComponent* mode.
+This mode, when activated, will reconstruct the snapshot to contain a single component.
+The component who successful build caused the creation of the snapshot.

 ## Parameters

 | Name              | Description                                                                                  | Optional | Default value |